dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 > "I just realized that a spreadsheet I use weekly was first created in 2004 and has been in constant use now for over 13 years!"

-The winners (or losers depending on your perspective) were several people **still using spreadsheets from 1995**, the year that Excel began to take root with the launch of Microsoft Office for Windows 95.
-Hopefully they are presumably using a modern version of Excel.
-Yet these files — and the 'business logic' they contain — are still working for them now, some twenty-three years later.
+The winners (or losers depending on your perspective) were several organizations **still using spreadsheets from 1995**, the year that Excel began to take root with the launch of Microsoft Office for Windows 95.
+Hopefully they are now using a modern version of Excel.
+Yet these files — and the 'business logic' they contain — are still working for them, some twenty-three years later.

 Can enterprises using spreadsheets from 1995 transform into digital winners?
 Will their employees be able to redesign the process from the ground up using modern technology.
 Unlikely.

 > “You take the new thing and shove it into the old paradigm”.
 >
-> <cite>&mdash; Rob Wolcott, Professor of Innovation & Entrepreneurship at Northwestern Kellogg</cite>
+> <cite>&mdash; Rob Wolcott, Professor of Innovation & Entrepreneurship, Northwestern Kellogg</cite>

 #### Agile-ish and Scrum-Theater

 Many companies embarking on ‘digital transformation’ are "consciously incompetent".
 They know what’s not working, and they know they have skill gaps and process issues, but are under the illusion that if they just adopt "the right process" it will save them.
-These companies frequently adopt an Agile or Lean process in name but not in practice.
+These companies frequently adopt an Agile or Lean process in name **but not in practice**.
 This is what’s sometimes referred to as agile-theater.

 ![Agile-ish Manifesto](/assets/blog/img/agile_manifesto.jpg)

-If your software team is the only Agile part of the product team, that’s scrum-theater.
-At this stage you’re gathering little or no market feedback.
+If your software team is the only Agile part of the product team, that’s agile-theater.
+If the product manager is from the technology team, that's agile theater.
+At this stage you’re probably gathering little or no market feedback.
 Product backlogs are prioritized around dev and engineering and not for customer value.
-Product teams are rushing to build solutions first before validating market value.
+Product teams are rushing to build solutions first before validating market value or product/market fit.

 #### You Must Start with a Product Vision